spark2k06/PCXT_MiSTer/TASKS.md

 - Acceptance:
   - A text fetch test returns the expected character, attribute, and glyph row for a programmed address.
+- Completed:
+  - `ega_vram.v` now has a text fetch channel that reads character bytes from plane 0 at the text cell address, attribute bytes from plane 1 at the text cell address, and glyph bytes from plane 2 at an independent font address.
+  - Graphics CRT fetches keep using the existing shared visible address when `text_re` is inactive.
+  - `ega_vram_bram_frontend.sv` exposes registered `text_char`, `text_attr`,
+    `text_glyph`, and `text_data_valid` outputs for the future text renderer.
+  - `Peripherals.sv` ties the new text channel inactive until EGA-603 consumes it from `ega_top.v`/`ega_text.v`.
+  - `ega_vram_tb.sv` includes a deterministic text fetch case for cell and font addresses, plus a regression that graphics CRT plane 2 still uses the visible address.
+  - `git diff --check` passed.
+  - Quartus Analysis & Elaboration passed with 0 errors and 249 warnings.
+  - HDL simulation could not be run on this machine because no standalone HDL simulator is installed; see `TEST_TOOLS.md`.

 ### EGA-603 - Implement Character And Attribute Fetch Pipeline